 Expansion projects submitted for grant consideration provide high level details available at the time and did not undergo the detailed project review or validation that is typically part of an OEB Leave to Construct process, including consideration of EBO 188 requirements.
 The NGEP template does include wording that invalidates the grant funding when certain project details change.
-In some NGEP projects like this one, there are significant changes from the original scope or details included in the NGEP application3.
-For this Project all the major elements have changed including proposed facilities, estimated costs and estimated customer attachment4.
+In some NGEP projects like this one, there are significant changes from the original scope or details included in the NGEP application4.
+For this Project all the major elements have changed including proposed facilities, estimated costs and estimated customer attachment5.
 Each of these elements impacts the Project economics.

 Leave to Construct review per the OEB's generic Leave to Construct Issues List includes evaluation for likelihood to meet EBO 188 requirements as well as other public interest consideration on the OEB's Issue List for the proceeding.
-Since the Project as filed is a modification from Enbridge's NGEP project proposal in EB-2019-02555, it is unclear how the NGEP grant amount outlined in the application will be impacted compared to what was included in the OEB application.
+Since the Project as filed is a modification from Enbridge's NGEP project proposal in EB-2019-0255, it is unclear how the NGEP grant amount outlined in the application will be impacted compared to the Project details included in this OEB application.
 There does not appear to be anything on the record to confirm that the grant amount in the application is what will be actually paid.
 If there is a shortfall (i.e. reducing the PI), it is assumed that Enbridge would absorb those costs rather than ratepayers.
-Similarly, if there is a surplus (i.e. PI>1) which makes the NGEP grant ineligible, it is assumed that Enbridge would be at risk, rather than ratepayers.
+Similarly, if there is a surplus (i.e. PI>1) which makes the NGEP grant ineligible6, it is assumed that Enbridge would also be at risk, rather than ratepayers.
 The NGEP requirements indicate that a grant will only be provided under the condition that "The project must have a PI of 1.0.
-The PI is to be calculated based on an individual project (i.e., not a "portfolio" of projects)"6.
+The PI is to be calculated based on an individual project (i.e., not a "portfolio" of projects)".
 If a project is above or below a PI=1, it appears that the grant funding is not available.
 It would be helpful for Enbridge to provide clarity around this issue in its Reply Argument given that it would have a direct impact of the estimated Profitability Index (PI).
-Any recent written confirmation of the proposed NGEP grant amount7 based on the current Project information would be helpful to confirm that the grant funding for this Project is still available.
+Any recent written confirmation of the proposed NGEP grant amount8 based on the current Project information would be helpful to confirm that the grant funding for this Project is still valid.

-2 Exhibit I.STAFF.3, Attachment 1
+3 Exhibit I.PP-2 and Exhibit I.STAFF.1

-3 EB-2023-0200 Exhibit I.STAFF-3
+4 EB-2023-0200 Exhibit I.STAFF-3

-4 EB-2023-0200 Exhibit I.STAFF-3, Table 1.
+5 EB-2023-0200 Exhibit I.STAFF-3, Table 1.